baumundzwanzig/regex-tester/README.md

 + You can always run one RegEx at a time and u have to reopen the extension

 ## Release Notes

+### 0.3.2

++ New Feature: You can mark a RegEx in the Editor, rightclick and select "Find RegEx from selection" to instantly test the RegEx in the current file.

 ### 0.3.0